josdejong/mathjs/docs/configuration.md

   inputs, a matrix will be returned always.

 - `number`.
 The default type of numbers.
-This setting is used by functions like `eval `which cannot determine the correct type of output from the functions input.
+This setting is used by functions like `eval` which cannot determine the correct type of output from the functions input.
 For most functions though, the type of output is determined from the the input: a number as input will return a number as output, a BigNumber as input returns a BigNumber as output.
-  Available values are: `'number'` (default) or `'bignumber'`.
+  Available values are: `'number'` (default), `'bignumber'`, or `'fraction'`.
-  BigNumbers have higher precision than the default numbers of JavaScript.
+  [BigNumbers](./datatypes/bignumbers.js) have higher precision than the default numbers of JavaScript, and [`Fractions`](./datatypes/fractions.js) store values in terms of a numerator and denominator.

 - `precision`.
 The maximum number of significant digits for bigNumbers.
   This setting only applies to BigNumbers, not to numbers.
   Default value is `64`.

+- `predictable`.
+Predictable output type of functions.
+When true, output type depends only on the input types.
+When false (default), output type can vary depending on input values.
+For example `math.sqrt(-2)` returns `NaN` when predictable is false, and returns `complex('2i')` when true.
+  Predictable output can be needed when programmatically handling the result of a calculation, but can be inconvenient for users when evaluating dynamic equations.

 <h2 id="examples">Examples <a href="#examples" title="Permalink">#</a></h2>